3 Days in Paris, France — Posh First Timer’s Guide

 Does Paris Deserve a Second Chance?

-Now that I’ve had more than a rushed six hours visiting Paris during a transportation strike (find my first guide here!), I can most definitely say that the city deserves a second chance.
+Now that I’ve had more than a rushed 6 hours visiting Paris during a transportation strike (find my 24-hours in Paris guide here!), I can most definitely say the city deserves a second chance.
 I mean that had to be the case right?
-I know so many people who absolutely adore Paris and make it a priority to come here, but even after spending a good four-ish days there myself it hasn’t done much to sway my opinion of France as a destination in general.
+I know so many people who absolutely adore Paris and make it a priority to visit, but even after spending 4 days there myself it hasn’t done much to sway my opinion of France as a destination in general.

-Grit and grime aside, I once again ended up in Paris for three days during a pretty frigid climate, packing only sundresses and light jackets for an end-of-April trip during which everyone else walking around was bundled up in scarves and gloves.
-I’m sure experiencing one warm, sunny day in the City of Love could really sway my opinion here, but alas we’ll have to wait until my next trip over there!
+Grit and grime aside, I ended up in Paris during a pretty frigid climate, packing only sundresses and light jackets for an end-of-April trip when everyone else was bundled up in scarves and gloves.
+I’m sure experiencing one warm, sunny day in the City of Love could really sway my opinion, but alas I’ll have to wait until my next trip over!

 Paris Customized Map (Google Maps)